Gimmick (professional wrestling): Masked

 Masked wrestlers made their appearance in Europe (Theobaud Bauer in France, 1865) and the United States (Mort Henderson as "Masked Marvel" in 1915) considerably earlier than in Mexico, but it was the latter that popularised the use of masks.
-This, in some cases to signify a high-flyer style, influenced by Lucha Libre.
+This, in some cases to signify a high-flyer style, influenced by Mexican professional wrestling style know lucha libre.

 A specific masked gimmick may be used by more than one wrestler at a wrestling company's request since their identity can be permanently concealed.
 This is the case of Mexican Sin Cara and Japanese Tiger Mask.
 Masks also allow a wrestler to perform as more than one character for a variety of wrestling promotions.
 In Mexico, a masked wrestler's identity is often not even a matter of public record, and being unmasked, usually as a stipulation of losing a match, is considered a great humiliation.
 It is a major taboo for a Mexican wrestler who has lost his mask to start wearing one again, though this has occasionally been violated, as in the case of Rey Mysterio.

 Other wrestlers who have used masks in their performances include: The Masked Superstar, Mexican-American Kalisto, Lince Dorado, Gran Metalik, or Japanese legend Jushin Thunder Liger.